-- 1. In the Downtown Core, rezonings to the maximum OCP density can generally support on-site affordable housing contributions in the range of:5 - 13% to 17% of total units if rents are 80% of CMHC average rents. - 16% to 20% of total units if rents are 100% of CMHC average rents. - 18% to 24% of total units if rents are 120% of CMHC average rents. - 2.
+- 1. In the Downtown Core, rezonings to the maximum OCP density can generally support on-site affordable housing contributions in the range of:9 - 13% to 17% of total units if rents are 80% of CMHC average rents. - 16% to 20% of total units if rents are 100% of CMHC average rents. - 18% to 24% of total units if rents are 120% of CMHC average rents. - 2.
 However, some sites cannot support a significant share of on-site affordable housing in the Downtown Core.
-This includes sites which have a high land value under existing zoning so rezoning does not create significant additional land value.
+This includes sites which have a high land value under existing zoning (or high value under existing use) so rezoning does not create significant additional land value.
 This is illustrated by case study site 1 in our analysis.
-If the City establishes a specific target for affordable housing from rezonings in the Core, it may need to consider a mechanism that allows developers of these types of sites to negotiate a smaller affordable housing contribution.
+If the City establishes a specific target for affordable housing outside of the Core, these types of sites will not be financially viable for rezoning until the land value under the base OCP density increases, due to changes in market conditions, to equal or exceed the value under existing zoning or existing use.
+If the City establishes a specific target for affordable housing from rezonings in the Core, it should consider a mechanism that allows developers of these types of sites to negotiate a smaller affordable housing contribution.
 Otherwise, rezonings of these sites will not be financially viable.